raystack/dagger/docs/advance/post_processor.md

   ```

 ## Internal Post Processor
 In order to enhance output with data that doesn’t need an external data store, you can use this configuration.
-At present we support 3 types.
+At present, we support 3 types.
 * **SQL**: Data fields from the SQL query output.
 You could either use a specific field or ` * ` for all the fields.
 * **Constant**: Constant value without any transformation.
 * **Function**: Predefined functions (in Dagger) which will be evaluated at the time of event processing.
 At present, we support only `CURRENT_TIMESTAMP`, which can be used to populate the latest timestamp.

+### Workflow
+On applying only this post processor, dagger will perform the following operations on a single message in happy path
+* Consume the message from configured Kafka stream.
+* Apply the SQL query configured.
+* Populate the provided [output_field](post_processor.md#output_field) with the [value](post_processor.md#value) depending upon the [type](post_processor.md#type).
+* Push the populated message to configured sink.

 ### Configuration

-Following variables need to be configured as part of [POST_PROCESSOR_CONFIG](update link) json
+Following variables need to be configured as part of [POST_PROCESSOR_CONFIG](update link) JSON

 #### `output_field`

-Field in output proto where this field should be populated.
+The field in output proto where this field should be populated.

 * Example value: `event_timestamp`
 * Type: `required`